Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Join Zoom/Join Zoom with analytics/readme.md

 Creating our Excel Table
 * Create a new Excel sheet online
 * Name it something that makes Sense to you, and your data collection mission
-* Create a table with the following collums
+* Create a table with the following columns
   ![Example Table](https://github.com/Bobby-McGonigle/Macro-Samples/blob/master/Join%20Zoom/Join%20Zoom%20with%20analytics/images/08_Excel%20Table.png)
 * Save your document, and move over to MicroSoft Power Automate